The Universal Claim Framework (UCF) supports electronic claiming for pharmacy-led services.

 - Unscheduled Care

-- public health services including emergency hormonal contraception and smoking cessation
+- public health services including emergency hormonal contraception, bridging contraception and smoking cessation

 - healthy start vitamins